basher83/do_test/README.md

 - Sets up a custom `ansible` user with SSH key authentication.
 - Installs Python 3, pip, and Docker via cloud-init.
 - Configures a firewall to allow only SSH (22), HTTP (80), HTTPS (443), and ICMP.
+- Automates the deployment and management of a Jenkins docker image.

 ## Prerequisites